jdenen/goggles/README.md

 Goggles.grab_screenshot("with_cookie_set")
 ```

-Execute a goggles test through the command line with `swim`.
-Pass your configuration file to the command to execute that set of parameters.
+Execute a goggles test through the command line with `swim --config CONFIG_FILE` or see your options with `swim --help`.

-    $ swim config.yml
+    $ swim -c config.yml

 ## Contributing